julien6387/supvisors/docs/xml_rpc.rst

 There are two possibilities to perform an XML-RPC from a python client.
 Both methods don't require any additional third party.
-However, it is assumed that the environment parameter contains the relevant HTTP configuration, as it would be set for a process spawned by Supervisor.
+However, it is assumed that the environment parameter contains the relevant HTTP configuration, as it would be set for a process spawned by *Supervisor*.
 More particularly, it is expected that the following variables are set:

-    * ``SUPERVISOR_SERVER_URL``: the url of the Supervisor HTTP server (ex: ``http://localhost:60000``),
+    * ``SUPERVISOR_SERVER_URL``: the url of the *Supervisor* HTTP server (ex: ``http://localhost:60000``),
     * ``SUPERVISOR_USERNAME``: the user name for the HTTP authentication (may be empty),
     * ``SUPERVISOR_PASSWORD``: the password for the HTTP authentication (may be empty).

 The first is to use the ``getRPCInterface`` of the ``supervisor.childutils`` module.
-This is available in Supervisor but it works only for the local node.
+This is available in *Supervisor* but it works only for the local node.

 .. code-block:: python